gnif/LookingGlass/doc/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Looking Glass now features a functional :doc:`OBS plugin <obs>`, which acts as
-another Looking Glass client, but instead gives the captured frames to OBS.
+another Looking Glass client, but instead feeds the captured frames into OBS.

 .. _why_is_my_ups_so_low: